Power Supply Buyers Guide

 PSU Form Factor

+The next decision you need to make is selecting the form factor, to ensure that your PSU and PC case are compatible with one another.
 PSUs follow an industry standard known as the ATX spec that defines the shape and size of the PSU as well its functionality.
 This means that the vast majority of ATX PSUs will fit in most ATX and micro-ATX cases.
 The only anomaly to this are some compact cases, which require a smaller PSU based on the SFX or TFX standards.
 To be on the safe side you should check what size PSU your case supports before buying anything.
+The below diagrams show the physical differences between the three most common types of PSU.

 PSU Connectors

-Your third decision is to make sure the PSU has the right connectors for the components inside your PCC.
+Your third decision is to make sure the PSU has the right connectors for the components inside your PC.
 The design of these connectors is determined by the ATX spec, so all you need to do is make sure that the power supply has sufficient numbers of the right connectors for your PC.
 Every PSU will have a motherboard connector, but the number and type of other connectors varies.
 Here’s our guide to the most important connectors and what they are used for.

-24-pin ATX
+24-PIN ATX

 All power supplies have a large and bulky 24-pin ATX connector.
 This provides 12V, 5V and 3.3V to the motherboard and PCIe add-in cards such as entry-level graphics cards, sound cards, network cards and RAID controllers.